speezepearson/panfig/README.md

 #### Aliases

 An alias specifies a set of attributes that Panfig should pretend a block has.
-For example, instead of writing `shell="dot -Tpng -o {path}"` for all your graphs, you could instead define an alias, like so:
+For example, instead of writing `shell="dot -Tpng -o %s"` for all your graphs, you could instead define an alias, like so:

         ~~~~~~~~ { .panfig-aliases }
-          {"dot": {"shell": "dot -Tpng -o {path}"}}
+          {"dot": {"shell": "dot -Tpng -o %s"}}
         ~~~~~~~~

         ~~~~~~~~ { .panfig alias=dot }